Anusha1325/assignments/README.md

-Hey, this is my repository for go assignment section.
+Hey, this is my repository for go assignments.